Sidney Sheldon: Television

 When television became the new popular medium, Sheldon decided to try his hand in it.
 "I suppose I needed money," he remembered.
 "I met Patty Duke one day at lunch.
 So I produced The Patty Duke Show, and I did something nobody else in TV ever did.
 For seven years, I wrote almost every single episode of the series."

 After seeing Duke's performance as Helen Keller in The Miracle Worker (1962), Sheldon cast the actress as the two sitcom leads, identical cousins, Patty and Cathy Lane.
+Following the show's success, Sheldon had signed an agreement with Screen Gems to handle the development of various television series.

 In 1965, Sheldon created, produced, and wrote I Dream of Jeannie starring Barbara Eden and Larry Hagman.
-He wrote all but two dozen scripts in five years, sometimes using three pseudonyms (Mark Rowane, Allan Devon, and Christopher Golato) while simultaneously writing scripts for The Patty Duke Show.
-He later said that he did this because he felt his name was appearing too often in the credits as creator, producer, copyright owner and writer of these series.
+He wrote all but two dozen scripts in five years, sometimes using three pseudonyms (Mark Rowane, Allan Devon, and Christopher Golato), while simultaneously writing scripts for The Patty Duke Show.
+He later said that he did this because he felt his name was appearing too often in the credits as creator, producer, copyright owner, and writer of these series.

 Production for I Dream of Jeannie ended in 1970 after five seasons.
 "During the last year of I Dream of Jeannie, I decided to try a novel," he said in 1982.
 "Each morning from 9 until noon, I had a secretary at the studio take all calls.
 I mean every single call.
 I wrote each morning — or rather, dictated — and then I faced the TV business."

 In 1970, Sheldon wrote all 17 episodes of the short-lived series Nancy.

 In 1979, Sheldon created and wrote for the series Hart to Hart starring Robert Wagner and Stefanie Powers.
 The show aired on ABC and ran for five seasons.